 Michelle O'Connor, JD is Legal Counsel at Metro Vancouver Regional District, where she advises on a variety of legal matters including commercial, real property, construction, intellectual property and other local government issues.
 Previously, she practiced at a financial tech company handling a broad scope of legal matters, and at law firms primarily in securities and insurance defense litigation.
 Michelle obtained her Bachelor of Arts and Law degrees from the University of British Columbia in 2005 and 2009, respectively.
 She joined the Board of Directors because her father-in-law, Dr. Gerry OConnor, has had Parkinson's disease for more than 25 years.

-James Patterson is Crown Counsel with the Province of British Columbia's Criminal Justice Branch in Terrace.
-Previously, he practiced with a small Vancouver firm, primarily in the fields of criminal and administrative law.
-While a law student, James volunteered with Helping Hoops, a Melbourne-based non- profit organization that provides basketball programs for disadvantaged and disabled children.
-Following his graduation, James interned with the Promise of Justice Initiative, a non-profit organization that represents inmates on Death Row in Louisiana.
+James Patterson is a Crown prosecutor with the Public Prosecution Service of Canada in the Vancouver Regional Office.
+In the past, James has volunteered with a Melbourne-based non-profit organization that provides basketball programs for disadvantaged children and a non-profit organization that represents inmates on Death Row in Louisiana.
 His interest in Parkinson’s disease and the Society spans many years and he supports family members who live with the diagnosis.

 Cecil (Cec) Primeau, CPA, CMA, MBA.
 Currently an independent business consultant and coach, Cec's background combines a unique combination of management, financial and information technology skills.
 He has held senior management positions in a broad range of industries including clean technology and a telecom software start-up, helping take the company from start-up to sale in excess of $20m.
 Over the years, he has been involved volunteering with children's sports, interests, and schools including serving as a school board trustee.
 Further to his interest in giving back to the community, Cec was invited to join the Board of Parkinson Society British Columbia.